 Coffee leaf tea comes from the washed leaves of the coffee plant and has less caffeine then green tea.
-Coffee leaf tea tastes full, earthy and lightly sweet on its own and has no coffee flavor.
+It tastes full, earthy and lightly sweet on its own and has no coffee flavor.

 We are all familiar with the coffee bean, which comes from the fruit of the coffee plant, called the cherry.
 The coffee bean cherry is not to be mistaken as the stone fruit cherry atop a sundae.